 These are just a few of the many potential uses of lemon balm essential oil.
 There are many uses that are constantly being researched for this potent plant by-product.

-Again, always consult your healthcare provider prior to using any essential oil to treat a health condition.
+Also, always consult your healthcare provider prior to using any essential oil to treat a health condition.
 There may be interactions with medications you are currently taking or pre-existing conditions that you have that may be harmful to your health.
-Use lemon balm essential oil responsibly and you will enjoy your experience!

 Our Picks for Melissa Essential Oil